isomerpages/ncss-ssi/_mental-health/certificate-in-peer-support.md

 *The proposed dates may be subjected to further changes.

-- The trainer led sessions are expected to run from 28 Feb – 11 Mar 2022*
+- The trainer led sessions are expected to run from 14 – 27 Sep 2022*

-- Practicum Workshop: 14 Mar 2022 (1 day)*
+- Practicum Workshop: 28 Sep 2022 (1 day)*

-- Practicum (To be allocated upon successful enrolment and completion of classroom training): 15 Mar – 9 May 2022*
+- Practicum (To be allocated upon successful enrolment and completion of classroom training): 29 Sep – 25 Nov 2022*

 _Note:_